PJTeel/Unit4-Front-End/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 In this project I have created a full stack web application to showcase my miniature oil paintings.
 At this point, I am able to display five paintings on cards on the Home page.
 Clicking on a card will open a new Show page containing additional information on that painting.
 The Show page provides additional pictures, a description of the painting, and its size.
+I created my own backend database containing specific information and several pictures of each of the paintings.
+I used this database to seed my app.
+When I have additional paintings I want to include on the website I will modify my file and reseed the app.

 I have also included an AboutMe page.
 This contains a little information about me.
 The page also provides a map of my location.
 It also contains a form for a person to send me an e-mail.
 At this time, the e-mailing function is not implemented.
 It is on my list of enhancements.